russross/s3fslite/README.md

     write operations (default `10`)

-*   `url=` specify the host to connect to (default `http://s3.amazonaws.com`).
-If you want to use HTTPS instead of HTTP to get secure transfers, specify `url=https://s3.amazonaws.com` as a mount option.
+*   `url=` specify the host to connect to (default `http://%s.s3.amazonaws.com`).
+If you want to use HTTPS instead of HTTP to get secure transfers, specify `url=https://%s.s3.amazonaws.com` as a mount option.

+    The host URL should contain the bucket name as in a virtual host-style URL, or put `%s` in the host string and the bucket name will be substituted in for you.

 *   `attr_cache=` specify the directory where the attribute cache database should be created and accessed (default current